-The ability of the Company to continue as a going concern is dependent on the Company being able to raise sufficient capital required to meet its ongoing commitments and advance its objectives and projects
+The ability of the Company to continue as a going concern is dependent on the Company being able to raise sufficient capital required to meet its ongoing commitments and advance its objectives and projects.

-The Company has continued to raise working capital up to the date of signing this financial report via a number of sources, that include equity issues, issuance of convertible notes and loan funds.
+The Company has continued to raise working capital up to the date of signing this financial report via a number of sources, that include equity issues, issuance of convertible notes, loan funds, and receipts from the recently executed Apollo MOU.

-The Company has entered into a MOU with Apollo Development LLC (Apollo) which is a related party of Pierre Koshakji.
-Under the terms of the MOU, Apollo has been provided scope to raise capital on a scale necessary to facilitate the development of Solar Towers in North and Central America.
-Apollo to date has advanced funds via an unsecured loan to the Company which will ultimately be credited to the MOU and through the purchase of the Company's ordinary shares as described below.
+The Company has recently re-entered a MOU with Apollo Development LLC (Apollo), a related party of Pierre Koshakji.
+Under the terms of the MOU, Apollo has been provided scope to raise capital on a scale necessary to facilitate the completion of the initial DOVET model and the potential development of Solar Towers (excluding the project earmarked for LaPaz County AZ).
+Apollo to date has advanced funds to the Company which has been credited to the MOU.